Short and sweet or long and loaded? The Goldilocks guide to video length

 5–10 minutes: Tutorials and practical guides (the Goldilocks of video length)

-This is where most instructional video should live.
+This is where most instructional video usually live.

 A large-scale MIT study analyzing 6.9 million video sessions found that learner engagement consistently peaks around six minutes, with strong retention through the 9–10 minute mark.
 After that, drop-off accelerates sharply.